-Fiscal Page Finding CFDA Questioned State Corrective Action and Applicable F or Previous Findings Not Corrected or Parti ally Corrected Year No. No. Title of Finding No. Costs Agency Current Status Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action 2012 19 2012-014 Address Findings in Internal Audit Report Medicaid Cluster - DMAS See Finding Number 2014-027 2016 64 2016-045 Ensure Oversight of Third-Party Service Providers 93.917 - VDH Resolved - corrective action is completed 2016 115 2016-088 Strengthen Subrecipient Monitoring Process 93.917 - VDH Resolved - corrective action is completed U. S. Dep partment of Homela nd Security 2016 118 2016-091 Strengthen Internal Controls over Time and Effort Reporting for Federal Grants 97.036 - DEM Corrective action is ongoing Continue strengthening its internal controls over time and effort reporting for federal grants.
-A process has been put into place to reconcile the T&E on a monthly basis, due to the complexity of DEM grant programs An SOP was wrritten between the two audit reports; however the certification had not been completed at the time of the 2018 audit
+Fiscal Page Finding Title of Finding CFDA Questioned State Corrective Action and Applicable F or Previous Findings Not Corrected or Parti ally Corrected Year No. No. litie of Finding No. Costs Agency Current Status Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action 2012 19 2012-014 Address Findings in Internal Audit Report Medicaid Cluster - DMAS See Finding Number 2014-027 = - 2016 64 2016-045 Ensure Oversight of Third-Party Service Providers 93.917 - VDH Resolved - corrective action is completed 2016 115 2016-088 Strengthen Subrecipient Monitoring Process 93.917 - VDH Resolved - corrective action is completed U. S. Dej 2016 partment 118 2016-091 nd Security Strengthen Internal Controls over Time and Effort Reporting for Federal Grants 97.036 - DEM Corrective action is ongoing Continue strengthening its internal controls over time and effort reporting for federal grants.
+Cardinal Payroll for this task, A process has been put into place to reconcile the T&E on a monthly basis, due to the complexity of DEM grant programs An SOP was wrritten between the two audit reports; however the certification had not been completed at the time of the 2018 audit